soinkleined/iucn-red-list-client/examples/README.md

 Advanced conservation research examples:
 - Analyzing endangered species by threat level
-- Species distribution by habitat type
+- Species distribution by habitat type (dynamically fetched from API)
 - Population trend analysis
 - Comprehensive threat assessment

+All data is fetched dynamically from the API with no hardcoded values.

 ```bash
 python examples/conservation_analysis.py